All hail glycerine.

 There is a school of thought, that glycerine can have an adverse effect on the skin in humid climates.

-It is thought that it pulls moisture from the skins tissues, however I think this maybe an urban myth, because no where can I find evidence to support this theory.
+It is said that it pulls moisture from the skins tissues, however I think this may be an urban myth, because no where can I find evidence to support this theory.

 In fact all the research points to glycerine being a great choice as a humectant, helping to keep lipids locked within the stratum corneum our visible layer of skin.

 Research has shown that an inclusion of glycerine within a skin care formula, keeps the skin hydrated for as long as two weeks, even after the product has been removed from the skin,

 So glycerine stays on your skin working its magic, keeping skin moisturised and hydrated much longer than other humectants.